Skip to main content Link Search Menu Expand Document (external link)

 repeatBetween

-Returns a new regular expression string where self may appear between low and high times.
-Both low and high must be integers.
-If high is null or negative or strictly less than low, the function returns an empry string. high may receive the +Infinity value.
+Returns a new regular expression string where self may appear between low and high times. low must be a positive integer inferior or equal to high. high must be a strictly positive integer that may receive the +Infinity value.

 Signature